cocos/cocos-docs/en/editor/publish/publish-oppo-mini-game.md

 ![](./publish-oppo-mini-games/run_subpackage.jpg)

-Subpackage rpk needs to be copied to the `/sdcard/subPkg` directory of OPPO phones, and non-subpackage rpk needs to be copied to the `/sdcard/games` directory of OPPO phones, both of which cannot be mixed.
+Subpackage rpk needs to be copied to the `/sdcard/subPkg` directory of OPPO phones, and non-subpackaged rpk needs to be copied to the `/sdcard/games` directory of OPPO phones, both of which cannot be mixed.

-> **Note**: if the OPPO Mini Game Debugger version is **v3.2.0** and above,you need to copy the mini game **rpk** file to the `/sdcard/Android/data/com.nearme.instant.platform/files/subPkg` directory on your OPPO phone.
-If there is no `subPkg` directory, you need to create a new one.
+> **Note**: if the OPPO Mini Game Debugger version is **v3.2.0** and above, you need to copy the mini game subpackaged **rpk** file to the `/sdcard/Android/data/com.nearme.instant.platform/files/subPkg` directory on your OPPO phone, or create a new one if there is no `subPkg` directory.
+The non-subpackaged rpk is copied to the `/sdcard/Android/data/com.nearme.instant.platform/files/games` directory on your OPPO phone, and the two cannot be mixed.

 ## Resource Management for OPPO Mini Game Environment